Marine Debris and Ocean Pollution in Hawaii - Plastics are Becoming a Big Problem

 Reusable Water Bottle

-Avoid bottled water and buy a decent water filter—a reusable stainless steel bottle or a glass bottle.
+Avoid bottled water and buy a decent water filter—a reusable stainless steel or glass bottle.
 There are collapsible options for the city people.

 Reusable Shopping Bag

 Store reusable shopping bags with you.
-It could be in your car, work bag, jacket pocket, or next to your front door.
+You could store them in your car, work bag, jacket pocket, or next to your front door.
 They are cheap, and there are foldable/pocket options.

 3-minute Beach Tidy

-If you spend time enjoying the beach and the ocean, there is the best way to pay mother nature a thank you.
-Make it your pre-surf/dive/swim ritual: spend 3 minutes picking up trash from the beach.
+If you enjoy the beach and the ocean, the best way to thank Mother Nature is to spend three minutes picking up trash from the beach.
+Make it your pre-surf/dive/swim ritual.

 Slow Down